MichaelHaussmann/spil/docs/installation.md

 ### Test with FindInPaths

-To play with the Finder and Sid paths, run `hamlet_conf/scripts/save_examples_to_mock_fs.py`.
+To play with the Finder and Sid paths, files need to exist on the file system.

+To generate test files, run `hamlet_conf/scripts/save_examples_to_mock_fs.py`.
 This will create dummy project files and folders on disk, inside the `hamlet_conf/data` folder.

-Make sure `spil` is in your python path.
 From the installation folder type:
 ```shell
 $ python hamlet_conf/scripts/save_examples_to_mock_fs.py
 ```

-If you are in a python editor, with `spil` in the python path, you can also run it directly.
+*If you didn't configure Spil, it prints the location of the `hamlet_conf` path when you use it.
+For example when you `import spil`.*
+*Make sure `spil` is in your python path, which should be the case after installation.*

 Now in python try:
 ```python